rafaelpereirad/Data-Lakes-cloud-free-tier/GCP-datalake.md

 # Cloud Storage

+Free Tier is only available in us-east1, us-west1, and us-central1 regions.

 free-tier:
 - 5 GB-months of regional storage (US regions only) per month
 - 5,000 Class A Operations per month